tsliwowicz/crayon/README.md

 * Metric querying is now using binary search for aggregation instead of file scan
 * Allowing the use of multiple cores to scan SSD/RAM for query data
 * Updated system dashboard, $crayon-server builtin variable added to represent server
+* Added simple sharding support (currently only in broadcast mode)

 2013-08-07 -
 * Added feature click on header opens a large graph